PPACA Penalties

 If an employer does not offer insurance, but a full-time employee obtains insurance through a health care exchange, the penalty calculation against the employer is $2,000 per year multiplied by the number of full-time employees, excluding the first 30.

-If an employer offers insurance, but full-time employees enter the exchange, the penalty is the lesser of (1) $3,000 annually for each employee entering the exchange, or (2) the penalty calculated for employers not offering insurance at all ($2,000 per year x the number of full-time employees, excluding the first 30).
+If an employer offers insurance, but full-time employees enter the exchange, the penalty is the lesser of (1) $3,000 annually for each employee entering the exchange, or (2) the penalty calculated for employers not offering insurance at all as described in the preceding paragraph.

 Penalties are based on the number of full-time employees – not FTEs.
 FTEs are used only to determine if the employer qualifies as a large employer for the purposes of the PPACA.

 The following chart from the Congressional Research Service (see references) shows how to determine if an employer will pay a penalty starting in January 2015.
-On July 17, 2013, Congress passed legislation delaying until January 2015 the employer requirements, employer penalties, and related reporting requirements specified under the PPACA.
+In 2013, Congress passed legislation delaying the employer requirements, employer penalties, and related reporting requirements specified under the PPACA until January 2015.